Kelly Clarkson Shows Off Dramatic Weight Loss In Form Fitting Dress Alongside Taylor Swift

 I was so excited when @andrewlloydwebber asked me to write an original song with him for @catsmovie.
 “Beautiful Ghosts” is performed in the film by the extraordinary @frankiegoestohayward who plays “Victoria” and reprised by Dame Judi Dench (!!!!!) who plays “Old Deuteronomy” ????
 Coming soon!

-The Inquisitr previously reported Taylor Swift’s gig on The Voice as a Mega Mentor is one of only a handful of appearances scheduled through 2020 for the superstar singer who recently debuted a new album titled Lover.
+The Inquisitr previously reported Taylor Swift’s gig on The Voice as a mega-mentor is one of a handful of appearances scheduled through 2020 for the superstar singer, who recently debuted a new album titled Lover.

-On September 17, Swift’s record company issued a press release that she would be playing a limited amount of U.S. and international concert dates and festivals in 2020, which include “Lover Fest West” and “Lover Fest East,” her only U.S. concert dates for the year.
-She will also be seen as Bombalurina in the big-screen debut of the longrunning Broadway play Cats which will debut in theaters December 20.
+On September 17, Swift’s record company issued a press release stating that she would be playing a limited amount of U.S. and international concert dates and festivals in 2020, which include “Lover Fest West” and “Lover Fest East,” her only U.S. concert dates for the year.
+She will also be seen as Bombalurina in the big-screen debut of the long-running Broadway musical Cats, which will debut in theaters December 20.

-Kelly continues to pull double duty as the host of The Kelly Clarkson Show which airs daily in syndication.
-The show is a surprise hit reported CNN who said the singer uses storytelling and humor to engage with her audience, touching on topics that range from relationships to student loan debt.
+Kelly continues to pull double duty as the host of The Kelly Clarkson Show, which airs daily in syndication.
+The show is a surprise hit, reported CNN, who said the singer uses storytelling and humor to engage with her audience, touching on topics that range from relationships to student loan debt.

 CNN reported that since its September debut, the show is averaging roughly 1.9 million viewers per episode.
-That’s good enough to put Clarkson in fourth place among syndicated daytime talk shows, behind The Ellen DeGeneres Show, Live with Kelly and Ryan and Dr. Phil.
+That’s good enough to put Kelly in fourth place among syndicated daytime talk shows, behind The Ellen DeGeneres Show, Live with Kelly and Ryan and Dr. Phil.
 She is also ahead of other established shows in the daytime, including Maury, Dr. Oz, and Rachael Ray.

-The Voice airs Mondays and Tuesdays, beginning at 8 p.m.
+The Voice airs Mondays and Tuesdays at 8 p.m.
 EST on NBC.